BelmuTM/Noble/README.md

    6. Enjoy!

-## 📜 Credits
+## 📜 License
-   I would like to thank the:
-   * ShaderLabs Discord server and its experienced developers for guiding me through this apprenticeship.
-   * Beta testers for helping me keeping track of the performances.
-   * Early supporters for staying loyal and giving much love and motivation.

-Thanks to you all! 🙏
+Noble RT is licensed under the MIT License.
+Please consider reading the terms before modifying / distributing this project.

 ## 📡 Contact
    * **Discord:** Belmu#4066
    * **Twitter:** [@Belmu_](https://twitter.com/Belmu_)

+> I would like to thank the people from ShaderLabs for helping me understand and learn GLSL.
+> Thanks to the beta testers who helped me fix and deal with multiple issues concerning compatibility and such.

 Please consider contacting me if needed.
 **Thanks for supporting this project!**